dmaerzendorfer/masterThesis/ResearchDiary/README.md

 - designed study in detail:
     - my aim -> find 20 ppl -> 10 for each method? ask markus if that is realistic/enough
     - **overall task**
-        - users are sent into a scene with a medival diarama -> aka an open exhibit
+        - users are sent into a scene with a medival diorama -> aka an open exhibit
         - the users either use OCE or Drone
         - the users have to find 6 'hidden' hand-placed POIs (things that are out of place) in the diarama
             -  decided on 6 so the users have to use all cams (5) + their own viewpoint